When To Do Newborn Pictures

 When to Do Newborn Pictures: Two Time Frames

 If you poke around the internet for newborn photography, the images you most commonly see are often done with very young newborns.
-The first two-three weeks are the most popular age because the baby usually sleeps more hours in the day.
+The first month is a popular age because the baby usually sleeps more hours in the day.
 Having just come out of the tiny womb, they are still very flexible and curled up.
 So, posing them is usually easier when they can stay in a deep sleep and aren’t strong enough to push themselves out of a pose.
 The stage is the shortest of them all, so it can be really sweet to capture all those precious newborn details.

-All this said, I have had many babies at this age who came to me on a very gassy day or had trouble with feedings.
-Some babies are a little more sensitive and don’t like being moved and posed at all, at any age.
+All this said, this age can be tricky since mom and baby are often still trying to figure out their new normal.
+Some babies at this age can get be very gassy or there may be some feeding issues that are still getting figured out.
+Some babies are a little more sensitive at this age and don’t like being moved and posed.
 Some are also bigger and stronger at birth and don’t hold poses as well.
-Perhaps your baby was premature and spent their first few weeks in the NICU.
 The list can go on for any number of things that may make posing and sleep challenging.
-So, while those first few weeks are a better bet for posing, they are human just like us and can have bad days or simply vary from one another—their personalities are already forming!
+So, while those first few weeks are often better bet for posing and sleeping, they are human just like us and can have bad days or simply vary from one another—their personalities are already forming!

 newborn laying on back on white blanket